MazinLab/RFSoC_OPFB/README.md

 ## Building the Project

-The top-level `Makefile` will rebuild the project and run synthesis and implementation in [Vivado](https://github.com/MazinLab/RFSoC_OPFB#vivado) batch mode (as opposed to gui).
+The top-level `Makefile` will rebuild the project and run synthesis and implementation in Vivado batch mode.
 The script requires you to have Vivado Design Suite 2021.2 with the proper paths set.
 To be sure your Vivado paths are configred correcly, run
 ```
 source <XILINX_PATH>/Vivado/2021.2/settings64.sh
 ```